NDML

 Turn off any electric at your venue if flooding is predicted.
 Failing to do so can cause immense damage and increase the cost of repairs significantly.
 You should also close off flow valves.

 If you know flooding is incoming, you should try to move all expensive equipment to a higher floor of your venue, or move heavier equipment onto plinths for elevation.
-This will help you, after the event, to open faster as there’ll be less damage to your venue and you’ll also be able to clean up quicker.
+This will help you after the event to open faster, reducing business interruption as there’ll be less damage to your venue and you’ll also be able to clean up quicker.

-It’s also worth taking up carpets and moving them to a higher floor to minimise damage and allow for a faster clean-up too.
+It’s also worth taking up carpets and moving them to a higher floor to minimise damage and allow for a faster clean-up.
+If you have any outdoor equipment or external storage, make sure these are moved or secured to prevent damage.

-Your important documents should be kept in a watertight plastic bag or container and kept on a higher floor, or away from the premises altogether.
+A rule for always – Your important documents should be kept in a watertight plastic bag or container and kept on a higher floor, or even away from the premises altogether.

 If your venue has a basement, make sure it’s kept clear if bad weather is on its way.
-This allows you to route the water flow to the basement and then actively pump the water out.
-Far better to flood an empty basement than replace damage to the ground floor of your club, bar or restaurant.
+This allows you, in an emergency, to route the water flow to the basement and then actively pump the water out.
+It is far better to flood an empty basement than replace damage to the ground floor of your club, bar or restaurant.

 What should you do if you’ve been affected by flooding?

 Keep copies of all letters, emails and faxes you send and receive.
 Once you can enter your venue safely, you should not remove or replace any items (even if they’re damaged) without prior approval from the insurance company.
-There is a slight exception… if you need to throw away contaminated food or perishable goods then you should do – just make a note of anything you throw away (particularly if this is covered by your insurance).
+There is a slight exception… if you need to throw away contaminated food or perishable goods then you should – just make a note of anything you throw away (particularly if this is covered by your insurance) as stock should also be covered.

 You should also record every detail of the flood damage once you can safely enter your venue, making notes about every item that is affected and the extent of the damage.
 You should mark the height of flood water on the wall with a permanent market in every affected room too.